 (e) whether any party to the proceedings has been wholly unsuccessful in the proceedings;

-(f) whether a party to the proceedings has, in accordance with section 240 or otherwise, made an offer in writing to another party to the proceedings to settle the proceedings and the terms of any such offer; and
+(f) whether a party to the proceedings has made an offer in writing to another party to the proceedings to settle the proceedings and the terms of any such offer; and

 (g) such other matters as the court considers relevant.

+(4) To avoid doubt, in proceedings in which a child representative has been appointed, the court may make an order under subsection (2) as to costs or security for costs, whether by way of interlocutory order or otherwise, to the effect that each party to the proceedings bears, in such proportion as the court considers just, the costs of the child representative in respect of the proceedings.

+(5) However, in proceedings in which a child representative has been appointed, if —

+(a) a party to the proceedings has received legal aid in respect of the proceedings; or

+(b) the court considers that a party to the proceedings would suffer financial hardship if the party had to bear a proportion of the costs of the child representative,

+the court must not make an order under subsection (2) against that party in relation to the costs of the child representative.

+(6) In considering what order (if any) should be made under subsection (2) in proceedings in which a child representative has been appointed, a court must disregard the fact that the child representative is funded under a legal aid scheme or service established under a Commonwealth, State or Territory law or approved under the Family Law Act.

+[Section 237 amended by No. 35 of 2006 s.
+49 and 77(1) and (2).]

 238. Reparation for certain losses and expenses relating to children — FLA s.
 117A

 (1) Where —

-(a) a court has found for the purposes of section 226, that a person has, by taking a child away from another person or by refusing or failing to deliver a child to another person, contravened —
+(a) a court has found for the purposes of Part 5 Division 13, that a person has, by taking a child away from another person or by refusing or failing to deliver a child to another person, contravened —

 (i) a residence order; or